timsutton/mcxToProfile/README.md

 `./mcxToProfile.py --plist /path/to/a/plist --identifier MyApplicationPrefs --manage Often`

-When using the `--dsobject` option, the `--manage` option isn't used, as this information is already defined in the object.
+When using the `--dsobject` option, the `--manage` option is ignored, as this information is already defined in the MCX object pulled from the DS node.

 ### Domains